suraj-maurya/anedya-example-nodered/Anedya IoT Dashboard/README.md

 [<img src="https://img.shields.io/badge/Anedya-Documentation-blue?style=for-the-badge">](https://docs.anedya.io?utm_source=github&utm_medium=link&utm_campaign=github-examples&utm_content=anedya-nodered)

-# Anedya-IoT-Dashboard
+# Anedya IoT Dashboard

-The Anedya IoT cloud enables users to monitor and control IoT devices remotely.
-The dashboard displays real-time data on humidity and temperature, as well as providing control buttons to operate a fan and a light.
-The control buttons sync with real-time changes, reflecting the current state of the devices.
+The Anedya IoT cloud allows users to remotely monitor and manage their IoT devices.
+This dashboard showcases real-time data for humidity and temperature, along with control buttons for operating a fan and a light.
+These buttons are synchronized with real-time updates, accurately reflecting the current status of the devices.

 ## Setup and Configuration

 ### Running on Localhost

 1. Clone the repository and open the project folder in your IDE.
 2. Ensure that Node.js is installed on your machine.
 If it’s not installed, please follow the [instructions to install Node.js](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs).
 3. Install the necessary dependencies for the project by running the `npm install` command.